 Solar panels are a fundamentally renewable energy resource.
 Once installed, solar arrays produce no emissions whatsoever and enable homeowners to generate their own power.

-• While an initial investment is associated with solar panel installation, the savings on monthly electricity bills can be substantial.
-According to our calculator, a 3-bedroom home in Northern Ireland, with a 4.5 kilowatt (kW) system (including a batter), could save £838 a year.
-That means the solar panels would pay for themselves in just over 11 years.
+• While solar panel installation comes at a high upfront cost, the savings on annual electricity bills can be substantial.
+According to our calculations, a 3-bedroom home in Northern Ireland with a 4.5 kilowatt (kW) system (and a 3kWh battery), could save £928 a year on its energy bills, meaning the solar system would pay for itself in just over 10.6 years.

-• You don’t need to pay VAT on solar panels in Northern Ireland
+• You don’t need to pay VAT on solar panels in Northern Ireland, which reduces the upfront cost.

 • Energy prices can be volatile.
-By producing your electricity, you can insulate yourself from unexpected price surges, leading to more predictable monthly bills.
+By producing your electricity, you can protect yourself from unexpected price surges, leading to more predictable monthly bills.

 • Modern solar systems can function for 20 to 30 years with minimal repairs or replacements.